yugabyte/ybu/TFE/YBU-35/ybu-35.md

 To create the peering connection request following the instructions:

-* Navigate to the AWS VPC console in the us-west-2 region
+* Navigate to the AWS VPC console in the us-west-2 region in the browser.

+* Make a note of the VPC id for the requester VPC in the us-west-2 region.
+You will need this later to accept the peer connection.

 * Select the Peering Connections option located on the left menu in the Virtual Private Cloud section as shown in the following image: